arhohuttunen/arhohuttunen.com/content/posts/test-readability/index.md

 In a [previous article](/dry-damp-tests), we talked about how to remove duplication while at the same time making the code more descriptive.
 This article is a more practical guide concentrating on test readability and expressiveness.

-## :walking: Describe Behavior With Test Name
+## 🚶 Describe Behavior With Test Name

 Naming is one of the most challenging things in programming.
 In tests, the name of the test should describe what we test.
 It should also tell what kind of behavior we expect.